FPHC Crowd Doctor and Practitioner Course

 The Crowd Doctor & Practitioner Course is endorsed by the Faculty of Pre-Hospital Care being assessed on its curricula content, educational delivery, assessments and teaching faculty every four years.
 Candidate feedback is taken on every course and considered in the continued course development.

-The course is run twice a year; September in the London area and March in the Yorkshire region.
+The course is run twice a year currently, September in the London area and March in the Yorkshire region.

 Suitability